bridgetownrb/serbea/docs/src/index.md

 Out of the box, you can name pages and partials with a `.serb` extension.
 But for even more flexibility, you can add `template_engine: serbea` to your `bridgetown.config.yml` configuration.
 This will default all pages and documents to Serbea unless you specifically use front matter to choose a different template engine (or use an extension such as `.liquid` or `.erb`).

-Here's an abreviated example of what the Post layout template looks like on the [RUBY3.dev](https://www.ruby3.dev) blog:
+Here's an abreviated example of what the Post layout template looks like on the [Fullstack Ruby](https://www.fullstackruby.dev) blog:

 {% raw %}
 ```serb